Krasobas/job4j_utilities/README.md

 Keys:

-- java -jar pack.jar - jar file of this utility
+- `java -jar pack.jar` - jar file of this utility
-- d - path to directory to search in
+- `d` - path to directory to search in
-- n - file name, mask or regular expression
+- `n` - file name, mask or regular expression
-- t - search type:
+- `t` - search type:
-  - mask - search by mask
+  - `mask` - search by mask
-  - name - search by full match
+  - `name` - search by full match
-  - regex - search by regular expression.
+  - `regex` - search by regular expression.
-- o - write the result to a file.
+- `o` - write the result to a file.

-To create pack.jar file use command below:
+To create `find.jar` file use command below:

     mvn install -Pfind